VirgilSecurity/virgil-messenger-x/README.md

 The project should now be built without errors.

 ## Creating your Virgil + Twilio Application
-Messenger uses [virgil-demo-twilio](https://github.com/VirgilSecurity/virgil-demo-twilio/tree/v2-backend) as a server to obtain **Twilio Token** and make new Virgil and Twilio accounts.
+The messenger uses [virgil-demo-twilio](https://github.com/VirgilSecurity/virgil-demo-twilio/tree/v2-backend) as a server to obtain **Twilio Token** and make new Virgil and Twilio accounts.
 You can make your own server.
-To do that you'll need to:
+To do this you'll need to:
 - Create your own account in [Dashboard](https://developer.virgilsecurity.com/account/signin) to get **Virgil Access Token** and *App Private key*.
-- Set up your server to provide [creating Twilio Tokens](https://www.twilio.com/docs/api/chat/guides/create-tokens) and registering new users using [Virgil SDK](https://developer.virgilsecurity.com/docs/swift/get-started/encrypted-communication) and [Passwordless authentication](https://developer.virgilsecurity.com/docs/ruby/get-started/passwordless-authentication#setup-your-server)
+- Set up your server to provide [Twilio Tokens creation](https://www.twilio.com/docs/api/chat/guides/create-tokens), new users registration using [Virgil SDK](https://developer.virgilsecurity.com/docs/swift/get-started/encrypted-communication) and [Passwordless authentication](https://developer.virgilsecurity.com/docs/ruby/get-started/passwordless-authentication#setup-your-server)
-- Change server endpoints and **Virgil Access Token** in client messenger app .
-All that you can find in `VirgilHelper` class.
+- Change server endpoints and **Virgil Access Token** in client messenger app.
+All of these you can find in the `VirgilHelper` class.

 ## Documentation